craigthings/glyphy/README.md

 # 🖋 Gylphy
-Draw text as graphics using custom fonts
+Draw text as graphics using custom fonts.

+## API Documentation

+Under development.
+For now check out `./demo/demo.js` for usage.

 ## How to develop and build